Enhancing the student-staff relationship

 I came from Liverpool to the University of Edinburgh to study Mental Health Nursing as an undergraduate in 1989.
 I absolutely loved my four years living and studying here.
 I made some amazing friends, many of whom I’m still in touch with.
 There are also still a few staff in Nursing Studies who taught me.
 I was Junior Common Room President of Ewing House in my second year and I still have a very soft spot for Pollock Halls.

-When I graduated, I worked at the West Lothian Drug and Alcohol Service in Livingston for many years providing sexual health education for school pupils, professional and community groups.
-I had a brilliant manager and colleagues which meant I loved my job, but gradually I was attracted by thinking about health education on a more global scale so completed a Masters in International Social Development and Health at Queen Margaret University (QMU).
+When I graduated, I worked at the West Lothian Drug and Alcohol Service in Livingston for many years.
+I provided sexual health education for school pupils, professional and community groups.
+I had a brilliant manager and colleagues, which meant I loved my job.
+But gradually I was attracted by thinking about health education on a more global scale so i completed a Masters in International Social Development and Health at Queen Margaret University (QMU).
 While I was doing my Masters I was successful in securing a competitive scholarship to study a PhD at the Institute for Global Health and Development at QMU.
 I investigated how the UK Government Department for International Development (DFID) connected its policies in health and education.
-Following my PhD and some soul searching about the ethics of international development, I took a job at NHS Education for Scotland (NES) for a short time supporting postgraduate professional development of doctors and dentists.
-It was during my time at NES that I realised what I really wanted to do when I grew up, which was to work as an Academic Developer – supporting staff in universities to enhance their teaching, and ultimately the learning experiences of students.
 I then took a role at QMU before moving to the University of Glasgow as an Academic Developer and Lecturer in 2007.

 A few highlights of my time at Glasgow include: winning the Best Research Supervisor Award in the Student-Led Teaching Awards; co-leading a British Council funded project to support an Iraqi university to embed student-led curricula across the institution; becoming Associate Editor (Europe) for the International Journal for Academic Development; establishing the Active Student Participation in Education Network (ASPEN) the first network of its kind for staff and students, attracting international interest.

-Highlights of my time working in Edinburgh so far include: being awarded Principal Fellowship of the Higher Education Academy; doing my first ever Edinburgh Fringe Show about student engagement in August 2018; being invited to give international keynote presentations about my research in Ireland, Denmark, Sweden, Norway, Spain and Australia; and becoming an Advisor to the UK Teaching Excellence Panel who oversee National Teaching Fellowships and Collaborative Awards for Teaching Excellence.
+Highlights of my time working in Edinburgh so far include being awarded Principal Fellowship of the Higher Education Academy;, and doing my first ever Edinburgh Fringe Show about student engagement in August 2018.
+I was also invited to give international keynote presentations about my research in Ireland, Denmark, Sweden, Norway, Spain and Australia, and have become an advisor to the UK Teaching Excellence Panel that oversees National Teaching Fellowships and Collaborative Awards for Teaching Excellence.

 Something you might not know about IAD...